What is a Photography Contract?

 Once full payment is received, the photographer grants a licence to the client to use the photographs or video for the purposes set out in the contract.
 We have worded this to provide extra protection for the photographer’s rights.

-The photographer continues to hold the commercial righs to the works so they can use them for promotion or advertising too.
+The photographer continues to hold the commercial rights to the works to use them for promotion or advertising.

-We have included a field in the Schedule for Credit so you can make sure you get attribution credit for your work if you want to have this.
+We have included a field in the Schedule for Credit to make sure you get attribution credit for your work if you want to have this.